ywrhee/ywrhee5/_pages/teaching.md

 + **Entrepreneurship and Technology Commercialization Program**, *Guest Lecturer*
   + Fall 2016 ("Product Market Competition and Incentivizing Technological Innovation")
-  + Fall 2015 ("Silicon Valley: Entrepreneurship and Worker Mobility")

-  <sub><sub>This event was organized by Hanyang University and Korean government and held at UC Berkeley campus.
+  + Fall 2015 ("Silicon Valley: Entrepreneurship and Worker Mobility")<br /><sub><sub>This event was organized by Hanyang University and Korean government and held at UC Berkeley campus.

 + **Game Theory and Entrepreneurship**, *Guest Lecturer* ("B-BAY," Berkeley Business Academy for Youth )
   + Summer 2015